JUDEELRICA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Created a script that lists all local variables and environment variables, and functions
+Created a script that creates a new global variable